-When Should I Consider Student Loan Consolidation?
+When Should I Consider Private Student Loan Consolidation?

-Student loan consolidation can be a helpful financial tool, but only if you make a move when the time is right.
+A private student loan consolidation can be a helpful financial tool, but only if you make a move when the time is right.
 Student loan consolidation pays off the debts from your student loans and replaces them with one single loan.
 If you are confused about when you should consolidate your student loans, here are few good times to keep in mind.

 When you have multiple student loans